Aerial rocket artillery: Missions

 An ARA battery could perform any type of fire support mission conducted by conventional artillery, but with a much greater range (limited only by a helicopter's combat radius) than tube artillery.
 These missions included support of ground troops, landing zone (LZ) preparatory fire, interdiction, and counter-battery fire.
 In addition to normal artillery missions, the helicopters were also employed as escorts for medevac and re-supply helicopters.
 They also were teamed with light observation helicopters to perform tactical reconnaissance, although this mission was more commonly performed by the airmobile division's air cavalry squadron.

 Like all aircraft, ARA units had difficulty conducting missions during bad weather or at night (although this was less of a consideration for the more advanced AH-1G).
-Tube artillery could fire in any conditions (bad weather, day, or night), and the 1st Cavalry Division ended up having a 155mm howitzer battery (1st Battalion, 30th Artillery) attached to the division in Vietnam to provide medium artillery support in situations when ARA might not be able to fly.
-The 1st Cavalry Division locally designed and produced slings, allowing the 155mm guns to be moved by their heavy CH-54 "Flying Crane" helicopters.
-When the 101st Airborne Division converted to an airmobile unit, the 2nd Battalion, 11th Artillery (155mm) was similarly attached.
+Tube artillery could fire in any conditions (bad weather, day, or night), and the 1st Cavalry Division ended up having a 155 mm howitzer battery (1st Battalion, 30th Artillery) attached to the division in Vietnam to provide medium artillery support in situations when ARA might not be able to fly.
+The 1st Cavalry Division locally designed and produced slings, allowing the 155 mm guns to be moved by their heavy CH-54 "Flying Crane" helicopters.
+When the 101st Airborne Division converted to an airmobile unit, the 2nd Battalion, 11th Artillery (155 mm) was similarly attached.

 Notable achievements

 ARA participated in both the first and last major battles in Vietnam for US ground troops.
-UH-1B gunships from the 2/20th provided critical fire support during the Pleiku campaign in 1965.
+UH-1B gunships from the 2/20th provided critical fire support during the Pleiku campaign in late 1965.
 The unit received a Presidential Unit Citation for demonstrating the validity of the ARA concept in combat.
 The 2/20th would also later be awarded the Valorous Unit Award in 1967.
 In 1971 the 4/77th provided fire support for ARVN units involved in the invasion of Laos (Operation Lam Son 719).

 At the battle of An Loc, on April 13, 1972, an AH-1G from Battery F, 79th Artillery became the first helicopter in history to engage and destroy an enemy tank, reinforcing the helicopter's place on the modern battlefield.

 Perhaps the greatest lasting accomplishment of ARA was to fully validate the concept of armed helicopters.
 Evolving from test units, ARA gunships (along with those assigned to lift companies and air cavalry troops) provided a source of supporting fire in Vietnam known for its "flexibility, accuracy, and immediate response" to any combat situation within range.
 The AH-1G Cobra was a direct result of the successes of the early armed UH-1Bs and UH-1Cs and remained in service well after the last ARA battery was decommissioned.